Instructor Inspiration

 I became a space scientist in 1991 when I got a phone call from John Trauger of NASA JPL, asking me to join the WFPC2 camera team building the camera to fix the Hubble Space Telescope's primary mirror aberration.
 After Hubble Servicing Mission 1 (STS-61, now commemorated in an IMAX movie) over the following decade the team used WFPC2 to study everything from Saturn's aurora to the Eagle Nebula.
 Another team formed by myself and the late Marc Aaronson used WFPC2 to measure the Hubble Constant and the age of the Universe to 10% accuracy.

-Terry Bridges
+Dr Terry Bridges

-So I had been interested in science since I was in middle school, but I can point to one specific moment that got me into astronomy.
+I have been interested in science since I was in middle school, but I can point to one specific moment that got me into astronomy.
 That was in high school when two astronomers came to my small town in northern Alberta with telescopes and a mobile planetarium.
 Once I saw Saturn through a telescope for the first time, and talked with the astronomers, I got hooked.
 I remember spending many nights that summer gazing up at the sky.
 I think I was also inspired by the dark skies and northern lights.

 Emma Ryan-Weber